SahebRoy92/SRXMPPDemo/README.md

 You want to use this project as a reference and you --

 **1. Installed Openfire in a live server ** - Rent a server, install openfire.

 **2. Want to try it out without a hassle in your own computer** -

-      download XAMPP for Mac, download Openfire for mac.
-Install them both and setup.
-To setup Openfire , open Browser and type "http://localhost:9090".
-It will send you to the setup page.
-Dont untick or tick anything else, just go on untill you reach this page here
+You need to download, install and setup 2 things to start *XAMPP* -

+ a.
+Install XAMPP is relatively easy.
+ b.
+After installation just start the XAMPP and start Database(SQL) and Apache Server.
+ c.
+Then open browser and paste this URL *http://localhost/phpmyadmin/*.
+Create a new DB from the left hand side panel.
+ d. **Name the DB anything but remember this name, suppose we name it ChatDB**

+ *Openfire* -

 There is although 1 step we need to do to use this example project as reference.
 We need to go to the class **SRXMPP.m** locate the NSString extern **SRXMPP_Hostname** (in the top) and overwrite the value of it to the IP of the server, or if you have installed it locally, **"localhost"**.